ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Abuse/en.md

 Paste a link to the forum post that contains the problematic content and tell the GMT a little bit about what's going on.
 They will remove the post for you as soon as they are able.

 You can also report the post by opening up your game and typing `!report <person> <problem>`, where  `<person>` is the username of the person causing you problems, and `<problem>` is the link to the post followed by a short explanation.
+If there are spaces in the person's username, please replace them with underscores (`_`).

-If the post still isn't gone within a reasonable timeframe, please send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing as much information as you can.
+If the post still isn't gone within a reasonable timeframe, please send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing as much information as possible.

-### On a public osu! related Discord server
+### On a public osu!–related Discord server

 Immediately block the user by right-clicking their username and selecting `Block` in the drop-down list that appears.

 Afterwards, contact the administrators of the server at once by looking for someone at the very top of the users list and let them know what's happened.
 If you can't figure out who is an administrator, look for someone with a crown next to their name - they are the server owner and are responsible for what happens within it.

-Should this abuse continue and the administrators do nothing about it, [please notify the Discord Trust & Safety team by filing out a report using this link.](https://dis.gd/request)
+Should this abuse continue and the administrators do nothing about it, [please notify the Discord Trust & Safety team by filing out a report](https://dis.gd/request).

 In addition, if you know the osu! username of the person bothering you, please send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing as much information as possible and it will be investigated promptly.